emilyrbowe/data-structures/week_04/README.md

 In this assignment, I was asked create a table within a Postgres database on containing address and latitude and longitude of AA meetings within the meeting zone that I have been working on for the past assignments.

 ------
 ## Instructions
+1. Create a PostgreSQL DB Instance in AWS
+2. Set up a way to access your instance
+3. Plan out a database structure
+4. Add data from JSON file into the DB

 ------